lifemikey/objectstorage-swift/connect-object-storage-using-cloudfuse.md

 # Connecting to {{site.data.keyword.objectstorageshort}} OpenStack Swift by using Cloudfuse

 {{site.data.keyword.BluSoftlayer}}'s {{site.data.keyword.objectstorageshort}} product can be mounted in Linux or Windows, and navigated as a native directory.
-While you can interact with your {{site.data.keyword.objectstorageshort}} containers similar to a native file/folder structure; it isn't recommended to run programs from this mount point.
+While you can interact with your {{site.data.keyword.objectstorageshort}} containers similar to a native file/folder structure.
+It's not recommended to run programs from this mount point.

 1. Download the `cloudfuse` files.
    ```